warrenelder/flaskstarter/README.md

     app.run()
 ```

-In a typical project we add a file called requirements.txt and fill in the required packages so that we do not have to install seperately.
+In a typical project we add a file called requirements.txt and fill in the required packages so that we do not have to install seperetely.
 Here we need flask and Zappa (which we have already installed), and we add these two lines into the requirements file.

     # cat requirements.txt
     flask